fermyon/developer/content/cloud/fermyon-cloud.md

 ### Service Resolution

 In order to successfully route traffic to your Spin applications, a service registry is needed to map application endpoints to sockets on servers.
 This is done using Consul, as an integrated part of Nomad.
-Consul helps ensure we can always find you application, as the orchestration engine may or may not move it around.
+Consul helps ensure we can always find your application, as the orchestration engine may or may not move it around.

 ### Traffic routing